cDanowski/smle/documentation/SMLE_Manual.md

 ![Login - Grant Permission to SMLE](images/login_authorize_smle.png)*Login - Grant Permission to SMLE*

-This step is not required for subsequent logins.
+This step may not be required for subsequent logins.
+However, currently the [FixO3 portal](http://www.fixo3.eu) requires an additional authorization of **SMLE** each time you log in.

 When logged in, the **login** button is replaced by your **FixO3 account name** and the option to logout.
 In addition, the navigation bar is enriched with a new button called **Delete** allowing you to delete your sensor descriptions.
 Having logged in, all functionalities become available.
 Each is introduced subsequently within its own section.

 Modifiable Items and Restrictions
 ---------------------------------